a-stanisz/cinephile-diary-api/README.md

 ## Credits

+The task is provided by [Netguru](https://www.netguru.com/).

-Movies data is fetched from OMDb API (https://omdbapi.com/).
+Movies data is fetched from [OMDb API](https://omdbapi.com/).

-Auth serice is provided by Netguru (https://github.com/netguru/nodejs-recruitment-task).
+Auth service is provided within [the task repository](https://github.com/netguru/nodejs-recruitment-task).

 ## Checklist